 Figure 6.16.2.3.2-1

 1. When service link is available, MME recovers the interactions with UE to complete the authentication and authorization procedure.
+The NAS recovery procedure will be executed as described in clause 6.16.2.1.

-2. MME pause the NAS because MME needs to wait for the response from HSS, S-GW-P-GW and etc.
+2. MME pause the NAS because MME needs to wait for the response from HSS, S-GW-P-GW and etc. .
+As MME has assigned a GUTI to the UE, the MME will utilize IMSI as the UE identifier to inform UE the NAS pause decision, as specified in clause 6.12.2.1.

 3. When feeder link is available, MME recovers the interactions with CN NFs on the ground to complete e.g. UE context setup, PDN session establishment, optionally dynamic PCC rules retrieval, IP address registration in HSS.